Warren & Migliaccio, L.L.P.

 Can a Successor Trustee Change a Trust After a Spouse Dies?

-In Texas a successor trustee may have the authority to make changes to a revocable living trust after the death of one spouse depending on the terms of the trust agreement.
-But note the successor trustee’s powers are limited by the trust document and any changes made must align with the grantor’s original intentions.
+In Texas, a successor trustee may have the power to change a revocable living trust after one spouse dies.
+However, this depends on the trust agreement.
+The trust document limits the successor trustee’s authority.
+Any changes must follow the grantor’s original intentions.

-If the trust agreement allows for amendments or changes the successor trustee may be able to update the trust document, adjust distributions or make other necessary changes.
-But the successor trustee must work with an experienced estate planning attorney to ensure any modifications comply with Texas law and the trust’s terms.
+If the trust allows amendments, the successor trustee may update the document or make other necessary changes.
+However, they must work with an experienced estate planning attorney.
+This ensures all modifications comply with Texas law and the trust’s terms.

-In summary joint trusts and successor trustees play a big role in estate planning for married couples in Texas.
-By understanding the rights and responsibilities associated with joint trusts and successor trustees couples can create a comprehensive estate plan that ensures a smooth transfer of assets upon the death of one spouse.
-This approach not only honors the grantor’s wishes but also provides clarity and security for the surviving spouse and other beneficiaries.
+Joint trusts and successor trustees are important in estate planning for married couples in Texas.
+Understanding their rights and responsibilities helps couples create a strong estate plan.
+This ensures a smooth asset transfer.
+It also honors the grantor’s wishes and provides security for the surviving spouse and beneficiaries.

 Amendments, Restatements, and Decanting: Modification Options